elooo3/Masters-NLP---B620035/README.md

       anger,_joy,_fear_CNN.ipynb - examining the effect of reducing the number of emotion classes to four classes (anger, joy, fear and others) anger,_joy,_fear_sadness_CNN.ipynb - examining the effect of reducing the number of emotion classes to five classes (anger, joy, fear, sadness and others)

+Please get in touch via linkedin to find out more on this project